natiq-foundation/nq-scripts/importer/README.md

 ## Usage

-> Tip: If you prefer an automated flow, after installing the API with the bash installer, you can run `bash_scripts/importer.sh` which walks you through login, mushaf import, translations import, creating a Takhtit, and importing breakers.
+> Tip: If you prefer an automated flow, after installing the API with the bash installer ([install_quran_api](https://github.com/natiq-foundation/nq-scripts/blob/main/bash_scripts)) you can run [`bash_scripts/importer.sh`](https://github.com/natiq-foundation/nq-scripts/tree/main/bash_scripts#post-install-import-data)which walks you through login, mushaf import, translations import, creating a Takhtit, and importing breakers.

 ### 1. Login
 Authenticate and store your API token for future requests.